 - John Bradstreet moved to Marblehead in 1657, and died at the age of 29 in 1660.
 The estate of John Bradstreet is listed in the Probate Records of Essex County.

 - Thomas Abbot married Dorothy Swan, daughter of Richard and Anna Swan in Rowley on in 1655, but died four years later, and is buried there.

-Joseph Fowler and Thomas Scott died May 19, 1676 in Deerfield, Mass during King Phillip’s war, killed by the indians on their return from the Turner Falls Fight.
+- Joseph Fowler and Thomas Scott died May 19, 1676 in Deerfield, Mass during King Philip’s war, killed by the indians on their return from the Turner Falls fight.

 - Daniel Rolfe was slain by Indians on December 19, 1675 at the attack on the fort at Narragansett.

 - Joseph Mussey moved to Newburyport, married, had children, and appears to have become a law-abiding citizen.

 - John Kimball put his energy into carpentry, and built three houses on High Street, still standing.
 In his old age he went insane.